June 30, 2011

 The good folks at Inclusive Media & Design, Inc. have compiled some Tips for you to consider and also have the solution for implementation.

-Complying with the Integrated Accessibility Regulation (IAR): Captioning and Describing Web Videos full article
+Complying with the Integrated Accessibility Regulation (IAR): Captioning and Describing Web Videos.
+Read full article.

 Ten Reasons to Caption your Web Videos: